 Scissor-style nail clippers

-The scissor type nail clipper for dogs is widely used by pet owners due to its availability and its straightforward design.
+The scissor-type nail clipper for dogs is widely used by pet owners due to its availability and its straightforward design.
 Looking like a pair of scissors, it only differs because of the special notch on the tip of the blades that are meant for clipping your dog’s nails.

 Such nail clippers are:

 - Good for small dogs – most of them are small and ideal for small breeds because of their size and their cutting power.
-This generally means if you dog is big then you should pick another clipper type.
+This generally means if your dog is big then you should pick another clipper type.

 - Easy to hold – the nail clipper is usually made of lightweight material so it is great for beginners to hold on to, which makes dog nail clipping a breeze.
 Other dog clipper types can be a bit heavy which can cause user fatigue.